airbnb/Showkase/README.md

     .......
 }
 ```
+Name and group are optional.
+Look at the [properties section](#@ShowkaseComposable currently supports the following properties:)
+to understand what happens when you don't pass any properties.

 If you are using the `@Preview` annotation with your `@Composable` function already then you
 don't need to use this annotation.
 Showkase has first class support for `@Preview`.